oliviodare/cv/index.md

 - "'If You Need a New Microscope – Why Purchase an Old One?'
 Scientific Advertisements in *Nature* and Their Role in the Printed Forum of the Laboratory Research Community," British Society for the History of Science, 2021

 ## Invited Lectures
+- “Science and Action: Roundtable on the history and future of the relationship between research and management at La Garrotxa Volcanic Zone Natural Park," La Garrotxa Volcanic Zone Natural Park, 2024
 - "¿Qué es una publicación científica?
 Reflexiones históricas, filosóficas, y críticas," Jornadas sobre la carrera investigadora, Sociedad Española de Bioquímica y Biología Molecular, 2021
 - "Ciencia Abierta: Globalidad y Localidad," IV Conveción Científica Internacional.
 Sistemas latinoamericanos de indexación: ética o estética, Universidad Técnica de Manabí, 2020
 - "The Journal of Trial and Error meets the Early-Career Swiss Society for Neuroscience," Second Swiss Early-career Researchers Symposium, University of Bern, 2020